dspalmer99/enterprise-docs/content/docs/installation/storage/object_store/database_driver.md

 There are no configuration options required for the Database driver.

-The embedded configuration for anchore engine includes the default configuration for the db driver.
+The embedded configuration for anchore enterprise includes the default configuration for the db driver.

 ```YAML
 object_store: